MicrosoftDocs/win32/desktop-src/FileIO/exfat-specification.md

 The valid range of values for this field shall be:

--   At least (ClusterCount + 2) \* 2^2^ / 2^BytesPerSectorShift^ rounded up to the nearest integer, which ensures each FAT has sufficient  space for describing all the clusters in the Cluster Heap
+-   At least (ClusterCount + 2) \* 2<sup>2</sup>/ 2<sup>BytesPerSectorShift</sup>rounded up to the nearest integer, which ensures each FAT has sufficient  space for describing all the clusters in the Cluster Heap

--   At most (ClusterHeapOffset -- FatOffset) / NumberOfFats rounded down to the nearest integer, which ensures the FATs exist before the  Cluster Heap
+-   At most (ClusterHeapOffset - FatOffset) / NumberOfFats rounded down to the nearest integer, which ensures the FATs exist before the  Cluster Heap

 This field may contain a value in excess of its lower bound (as described above) to enable the Second FAT, if present, to also be